Amal-PG/internship1/index.md

 ## DAY-2(09-05-2023)

-BlinKing an led
+Blinking an led

 ![NO IMAGE](https://github.com/Amal-PG/internship1/blob/main/Screenshot%20from%202023-05-09%2013-03-31.png)

-BlinKing an led using switch
+Blinking an led using switch

 ![NO IMAGE](https://github.com/Amal-PG/internship1/blob/main/Screenshot%20from%202023-05-09%2012-38-53.png)